 9. Bad first impression

 Be careful.
 Don’t get too comfortable.
-When communicating with a recruiter or hiring manager, always conduct yourself in a way that shows you are an educated, intelligent, and well-mannered professional who has something to offer.
+When communicating with a recruiter or hiring manager, always conduct yourself in a professional manner.
 Using the same communication style that you use with your friends will give off the impression that you are not serious about wanting the job.

 “It’s important to have a good first impression because it makes me enthusiastic to work with them in getting an interview scheduled.
 If they appear as unmotivated, I tend to want to focus my attention elsewhere.” –Jennifer Ibeanusi, Recruiter

 10. Unprofessional email address